Villas in Norway

 Free cancellation

-Villa for 8 people, with terrace and hot tub as well as yard
+Villa for 8 people, with sauna and yard as well as terrace

 Vråvatn, Vestfold og Telemark